HenrySpartGlobal/In-House-Bot-NodeJS/README.md

 Forcefully start a game without 10 members (for testing).
 Navigate to `build/src/Commands/gameFunctions/buttons.js`

-At the very bottom of the file change this:
+At the very bottom of the file, update this:

-Before:
 ```javascript

     const row1 = new ActionRowBuilder().addComponents(new ButtonBuilder()